 We are exposed to market risks in the ordinary course of our business.
 These risks primarily relate to fluctuations in interest rates.
 Our loans are typically valued using a yield analysis, which is typically performed for performing loans to borrowers.
 Changes in market yields may change the fair value of certain of our loans.
 Generally, an increase in market yields may result in a decrease in the fair value of certain of our loans, however this is mitigated to the extent our loans bear interest at a floating rate.
-As of December 31, 2022, we had 18 floating-rate loans, representing approximately 83.1% of our loan portfolio based on aggregate outstanding principal balances, subject to a Prime Rate floor.
-We estimate that a hypothetical 100 basis points increase in the Prime Rate would result in an increase in annual interest income of approximately \$2.8 million and a 100 basis points decrease in the Prime Rate would result in a decrease in annual interest income of approximately \$2.8 million.
-Our loans generally have a Prime Rate floor of 3.25%.
+As of December 31, 2023, we had 21 floating-rate loans, representing approximately 80.5% of our loan portfolio based on aggregate outstanding principal balances.
+We estimate that a hypothetical 100 basis points increase in the Prime Rate would result in an increase in annual cash interest income, excluding the effects of PIK interest, of approximately \$2.9 million and a 100 basis points decrease in annual interest income of approximately \$2.9 million.
+Our loans generally have a Prime Rate floor established at the prevailing Prime Rate at the time of origination.
+Refer to Note 3 for Prime Rate floor by loan.

 In addition, our Revolving Loan is exposed to similar market risks.
-Changes in market rates may change the fair value of our Revolving Loan as our loan bears interest at the great of (1) the Prime Rate plus the applicable margin and (2) 3.25%.
-As of December 31, 2022, we had an outstanding balance of \$58.0 million under the Revolving Loan.
-We estimate that a hypothetical 100 basis points increase in the Prime Rate would result in an increase in annual interest expense of approximately \$0.6 million and a 100 basis points decrease in the Prime Rate would result in a decrease in annual interest expense of approximately \$0.6 million.
+Changes in market rates may change the fair value of our Revolving Loan as our loan bears interest at the greater of (1) the Prime Rate plus the applicable margin and (2) 3.25%.
+As of December 31, 2023, we had an outstanding balance of \$66.0 million under the

+Revolving Loan.
+Based on our outstanding balance as of December 31, 2023, we estimate that a hypothetical 100 basis points increase in the Prime Rate would result in an increase in annual cash interest expense, excluding unused fees, of approximately \$0.7 million and a 100 basis points decrease in the Prime Rate would result in a decrease in annual interest expense of approximately \$0.7 million.